probmods/dippl/lectures/WebPPL.md

 It is easier to build useful models (that, for instance, condition on data) with `factor`.
 But `factor` by itself doesn't do anything -- it interacts with *marginalization* functions that normalize the computation they are applied to.

-These functions (which we will generally call inference functions) take a random computation represented as a function with no arguments and return an ERP that represents the marginal distribution on return values.
+These marginalization functions (which we will generally call inference functions) take a random computation represented as a function with no arguments and return an ERP that represents the marginal distribution on return values.
 How they get this marginal ERP differs between inference functions, and is the topic of most of this tutorial.

-#

-## A grammar of SmallPPL

-first the wrapper statements (which we can pretty much ignore for pedagogical purposes): Program, BlockStatement, ExpressionStatement, ReturnStatement
-        next the basic statements where nothing fancy happens: VariableDeclaration, CallExpression, Identifier, Literal we need some branching operator: ConditionalExpression  or  IfStatement we have to choose whether to make this turing complete via first class functions or while loops: WhileStatement  or  FunctionExpression and then i think we should explicitly mark ERP applications to make life simple: SampleStatement maybe also make queries a special case: QueryStatement, ConditionStatement, and maybe: FactorStatement